Economics and IRS Approved NMTC Leverage Structure

 Using the NMTC acronyms, the steps of a NMTC financing include:

-• then the CDE uses the QEI proceeds to make 2 “qualified low-income community” (“QLICIs”) in the form of the Senior NMTC Loan and the Forgiven Loan, to a Borrower, which is:
+• then the CDE uses the QEI proceeds to make 2 “qualified low-income community” (“QLICIs”) in the form of the Senior NMTC Loan and the Forgiven NMTC Loan, to a Borrower, which is:

 • a “qualified active low-income community businesses” (each, a “QALICB”), which